How to Tie Tippet to Fly Line

 This knot is great because it pulls against itself, distributing the weight and tension well from a singular point.
 It puts the point of stress on the loop and cinches itself instead of just a singular line, allowing for better dispersion of the tension throughout the knot and through the connection of the lines.
 This knot also slides through the guides of the fly rod fairly easily and has bonus added weight for leverage of the fly cast.
 It is perfect for the five- to 15-pound weight class since this knot truly is one of the strongest knots when tying leader or tippet to fly line.

 Also, the nail knot.
-It’s one of the older forms of tying a tippet to fly line connection, and is known for its slender diameter and free-flowing movements through the guides of the fly rod.
+It’s one of the older forms of tying a tippet to fly line connection and is known for its slender diameter and free-flowing movements through the guides of the fly rod.
 When tying the Nail Knot, begin by overlapping the two tag end lines in a straight line.
-Then, by using a nail or nail-like object, the tag end is wrapped around itself and the nail in a spiraling fashion.
-After six wraps of the tag end, the line is then pushed through the same space the nail was occupying, and the tag end is pulled through in-between the wrapped line.
+Then, by using a nail, pencil, straw, small hollow tube, coffee stirrer, or any nail-like object, the tag end is wrapped around itself and the nail in a spiraling fashion.
+After six wraps of the tag end, the line is then pushed through the same space the nail was occupying, and the tag end is pulled through in between the wrapped line.
 The main line can then be pulled taught, forming a cinched, slender knot.

-The nail knot is a great connection for fishing smaller streams and fish, and is best for 2 to 7wt setups.
+The nail knot is a great connection for trout fishing smaller streams and light lines, but use it for 2 to 7wt setups.
 This knot relies heavily on tension to hold the knot, and in most cases, too much tension on the knot will break it.
 If you have trouble tying this knot, Curated sells a handy nail knot tool to make it a cinch.